jaakkopaakkonen/rung/README.md

 ### Inputs
 Inputs and optional inputs are defined in list with respective names: `inputs`, `optionalInputs`.

-If you want to enable the default input execution by only target name from the command line, the default input must be defined in both `inputs` and string value `defaultInput`.
+If you want to enable the default input execution by only task name from the command line, the default input must be defined in both `inputs` and string value `defaultInput`.